developerruhul/google-keep-react/README.md

 # `Samsung Notes` **android app** in reactjs

 ## My first app ever.
 Written in reactjs.
 Learned a ton.
-Browser storage, folder structure, refactoring, redux and many many more things which can be learned only by doing a project by oneself, not by doing any course.
+Browser storage, folder structure, refactoring, redux and many many more things which can be learned only by doing a real project.

 ## If I have time I will be reiterating the project inshallah with these features in mind-
 ### A small rewrite in 17/03/2019